Hi and welcome to today’s post titled “Easily track Windows 10 Intune MDM policy information on the Endpoint – Support Help #1“

 From this we can see, post parsing the command, the DM Client will invoke Policy CSP which would then be responsible for implementing the settings.

-DM Client knows which CSP to invoke to get the instruction executed by reading the <LocURI></LocURI> section of the message.
+DM Client knows which CSP to invoke to execute the instruction by reading the message’s <LocURI></LocURI> section.

 Source: DeviceManagement-Enterprise-Diagnostics-Provider events